-Patriots Law Group defends clients facing a Court-Martial, Article 15, Discharge or other Uniform Code of Military Justice (UCMJ) issue, and no matter what you were accused of, or the location of your case, we have an attorney who can help — one who knows the military system inside and out.
+Patriots Law Group defends service members facing a Court-Martial, Article 15, Discharge or other Uniform Code of Military Justice (UCMJ) issue, and no matter what you were accused of, or the location of your case, we have an attorney who can help — one who knows the military system inside and out.

 Military Criminal Defense: Military members are held to a higher standard of conduct than their civilian counterparts.
 In fact, military members are held to the stricter legal requirements of either: (a) the local civilian community or (b) the Uniform Code of Military Justice.
 For example, if the laws of the local community prohibit driving with a blood alcohol content (BAC) of .03 (like Japan), but the UCMJ allows driving up to a BAC of .08, then military members can be found guilty of DUI at .03 while operating a vehicle in Japan despite the fact that such conduct would be legal in the United States.
 In contrast, if the laws of the local community allow for the use of marijuana (like Colorado), a military member can be found guilty of drug possession for legally buying marijuana in a Colorado dispensary because marijuana is illegal under the UCMJ.
 Civilian counsel frequently do not understand the complexities of the military justice system.
 You need an attorney that has tried cases within the military justice system, who understands how military and civilian law intersect, and who knows which laws apply in your situation.